saadaouis/Projet_GL/README.md

 - Possibility to access distant directories using SSH Connections V2.0
 - Ability to download projects (Mainly usefull in distant directories)V1.0

+## Use case diagram
+The Use Case Diagram represent the several interactions the user have with the application.
+It shows all of the options the user can choose from.

+[use case diagram] (ressources/usecase_diagram.png)

 ## Activity diagram
 The Activity Diagram outlines the flow of actions within Easysave, from initialization to performing backup tasks.
 It provides a clear view of how user actions translate into system processes, showing decision points, process flows, and data interactions between the core components.